jeremiah-shaulov/base64to/README.md

 decode64Reader(reader: Deno.Reader, cPlus='+', cSlash='/'): Deno.Reader
 ```

-The following example base64-encodes the `/etc/passwd` file, and prints to the `Deno.stdout`:
+The following example base64-encodes your `/etc/passwd` file, and prints it to the `Deno.stdout`:

 ```ts
 import {encode64Reader} from './mod.ts';